Lyall-A/Derek/Derekputer/README.md

 * `docker-compose.yml` is the Docker Compose for all the Docker containers
 * `boot.cmd` is the commands run on the boot loader, it must be converted to `boot.scr` using `gen_boot_script.sh`
 * `apt-packages.txt` is any extra packages you might want
-* `Copy` is where directories and files can be placed that will get copied over to the the home directory during install
+* `Home` is where directories and files can be placed that will get copied over to the the home directory during install

 ## Notes
+* You can copy stuff into the `Home` directory to copy things over such as Docker volumes
 * Spams the fuck out of serial terminal with Wi-Fi warnings, ignore :)
 * Drivers aren't all there, everything that is absolutely **needed** works (I think)
-* Bluetooth probably doesn't work straight away, *should* work with `sudo modprobe sprdbt_tty && sudo systemctl start aw859a-bluetooth`
+* The module `sprdbt_tty` is probably not loaded on boot meaning Bluetooth won't work, *should* work with `sudo modprobe sprdbt_tty && sudo systemctl start aw859a-bluetooth`